mgrand/smileyVars/smiley-vars/README.md

 that is provided for the variable:
 * Values that are instances of `Number` are formatted as SQL numeric literals.
-* Values that are `String` objects are fomatted as SQL string literals.
+* Values that are `String` objects are formatted as SQL string literals.
 * Values that are `Calendar` objects are formatted as SQL timestamp literals.